Briankiplangat88/quoting/README.md

 ## AUTHOR :BRIAN KIPLANGAT
 Brian is a upcoming software developer who aspires to be learn new skills in tech and become a web developer
+## DATE OF DEVELOPMENT
+It was developed on 5th feb 2021
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.